gilzow/coding-standards/Additional .htaccess changes.md

-In both wp-content create an .htaccess file and the following in it
+In wp-content create an .htaccess file and add the following in it

 ```
 #!